- Home and Nursing Home Visits.

 ELDER LAW: BENEFIT PROGRAMS

-With knowledge of benefit programs, independent living communities, assisted living communities, nursing homes and Long Term Care Insurance providers, The Law Office of Kate Curler works with families to find a plan which meets their needs with the maximum amount of financial independence and home-based care as possible.
+With knowledge of benefit programs, independent living communities, assisted living communities, nursing homes and Long Term Care Insurance providers, Kate works with families to find a plan which meets their needs to live independently as well as maximize the financial benefits available to help them as they age.

-Probate is the process by which the court accounts for the estate of someone who has passed away, pays off debts, settles claims and distributes assets to those left behind.
-If you are named the executor of an estate, The Law Office of Kate Curler will work with you to navigate the complicated process of probate in the simplest, most cost-effective way possible.
+Probate is the process by which the court opens an estate of someone who has passed away to pay off their debts, deal with preserving their assets and distributing them to the people chosen in a Last Will and Testment.
+If you are named the executor of an estate, Kate works with you to navigate the complicated process of probate in the simplest, most cost-effective way possible.